Information on training and examinations for the Student Air Traffic Controller Licence

 The examination will be conducted by a CAA Inspector and a local ATC examiner, or in some cases by just a CAA Inspector.
 If you pass the rating board you may apply for a full Air Traffic Controller licence.

-The charges for the granting and renewal of ATCO licences (including Student ATCO licences) can be found in the CAA’s Scheme of Charges, ORS5 No. 269 Personnel Licensing.
+The charges for the granting and renewal of ATCO licences (including Student ATCO licences) can be found in the CAA’s Scheme of Charges.

 The requirements and guidance associated with ATC Licensing can be found in CAP 744 Air Traffic Controllers – Licensing.